 About Us

-First Title Source title company is a full-service real estate title company of Florida providing complete title and escrow closing services to the buyers and sellers involved in real estate transactions.
-We pride ourselves on providing the highest standard service possible, and always strive to go above and beyond for our customers.
-We currently have offices in Clearwater, Tampa and Palm Harbor, and provide fast and secure property closing transactions for customers throughout the state of Florida.
-Give us a call, and speak with one of our friendly title agents.
-We would love the opportunity to serve you.
+First Title Source is a full-service real estate title agency providing complete title and escrow closing services to the buyers and sellers involved in real estate transactions throughout Florida for over 10 years.
+We pride ourselves on providing the highest standard service possible and always strive to go above and beyond for our customers.
+We currently have offices in Clearwater, Tampa, and our newly acquired office located in Seminole, FL which was acquired by First Title Source, LLC in 2022, still operating under Homestead Title of Pinellas Inc but is now fully owned and operated by First Title Source, LLC and closing using the First Title Source trusted closing services protected by Uverifed.

-Quick tip: Simply let the realtor know that you want First Title Source to represent your title needs, then let us do the rest!
+quick tip light bulb first title source title company in floridaTip: Simply let the realtor know that you want First Title Source to represent your title needs, then let us do the rest!

 Who We Serve